-Under the International Health Regulations the Master of a ship has a duty to notify the Port Health Authority of any infectious disease on board.
-We will investigate any reports of infectious disease and work with the Port Medical Officer in Public Health England to prevent the spread of any infectious disease.
+Under the International Health Regulations, the Master of a ship has a duty to notify the Port Health Authority of any infectious disease on board.
+We will investigate any reports of infectious disease and work with the Port Medical Officer in the UKHSA to prevent the spread of any infectious disease.